vivian-wong/vivian-wong.github.io/about.md

 #### Activities:
 Co-Founder & President - Bridges to Prosperity UIUC Chapter (September 2017 - May 2018)
 - Helped construct 2 pedestrian bridges in developing communities in Central America
-Field Representative - Saha Global, Ghana (Summer 2017)
+Field Representative - Saha Global, Ghana (Summer 2017) Society of Women Engineers (2014-2018)
+- See me appearing on the WE17 Conference website [here](https://alltogether.swe.org/2017/10/swe-member-vivian-wong-is-always-connecting-always-engineering/)

 If you would like to chat with me about any of my past, present and future work, please send me an email via the little mail icon on the side panel to the left.
 I would likely want to know more about yours, too.

 ### Personal Stuff:
-Outside of work/school, I enjoy being active (hiking mostly; I am horrible at almost all sports that require some level of delicacy) for about 70% of the time, but would desperately need that other 30% for some recharge time indoor.
+Outside of work/school, I enjoy being active (hiking mostly; I am horrible at almost all sports that require some level of delicacy) for about 30% of the time, but would desperately need that other 70% for some recharge time indoor.

-When I am in recharge mode, I either hang out with friends or play [Stardew Valley](https://stardewvalley.net/), a (farming, combat, love) game that makes you scratch your head to figure out how to balance personal life and work.
+When I am in recharge mode, I either hang out with friends, play guitar, or play [Stardew Valley](https://stardewvalley.net/), a (farming, combat, love) game that makes you scratch your head to figure out how to balance personal life and work.

 Like most people on their personal websites, I should put up a picture of me in the mountains.
 Like most people in the Bay Area, I should put up a picture of me in Yosemite.